rajatgirotra/study/docker/1_README.txt

 Running an Image
 ===============

-docker run –p 4000:80 friendlyhello   (ie run the friendlyhello image) and map the host ip 4000 to docker container port 80.
+docker run –p 4000:80 friendlyhello   (ie run the friendlyhello image) and map the host port 4000 to docker container port 80.
 You can now open http://localhost:4000/

 Use “docker container ls” and “docker container stop <CONTAINER ID> to stop the container.